 Bluetooth Hearing Protection for Woodworking Shops

 Podcasts while working.
-Phone calls without removing protection.
-Music that doesn’t blow out your eardrums.
-Makes long shop sessions way more enjoyable.
+Phone calls without pulling off your muffs.
+Music that doesn’t blow out your eardrums through cheap earbuds stuffed under earmuffs.
+It makes long shop sessions way more enjoyable.

-I actually wear my protection more consistently now because I want to listen to stuff.
+Here’s the thing I didn’t expect: I actually wear my protection more consistently now because I want to listen to stuff.
+That’s what makes Bluetooth hearing protection endearing to us woodworkers — it turns a safety chore into something you look forward to putting on.
 Funny how that works.

 3M WorkTunes.
 Around $50.
-Not the fanciest but solid protection and the Bluetooth works reliably.
-Battery lasts about 30 hours which is plenty.
+Not the fanciest option out there, but the protection is solid and the Bluetooth connection is reliable.
+Battery lasts about 30 hours, which means I charge them maybe once a week.

 Sound quality is fine.
-Not audiophile quality but you’re in a workshop – who cares.
-Clear enough for podcasts and phone calls.
+Not audiophile territory, but you’re in a workshop surrounded by power tools — who needs reference-grade audio?
+Clear enough for podcasts and phone calls, which is what matters.
+Hearing protection has gotten complicated with all the electronic options flying around, but these just work.

-Battery life – anything over 20 hours is fine.
-USB charging is convenient.
+Battery life — anything over 20 hours is fine for most people.
+USB charging is convenient and means no hunting for weird battery sizes.

-They’re bulkier than simple earplugs.
-Can interfere with face shields or certain respirators.
-I switch to foam plugs for quick cuts sometimes.
+They’re bulkier than simple foam earplugs.
+Can interfere with face shields or certain respirators depending on the fit.
+I keep foam plugs on hand for quick cuts where I’m also wearing a full-face shield.

 Absolutely.
 Hearing damage is permanent.
-If Bluetooth makes you more likely to actually wear protection, it’s the best $50 you’ll spend on shop safety.
+There’s no getting it back once it’s gone.
+If Bluetooth makes you more likely to actually wear protection consistently, it’s the best $50 you’ll spend on shop safety.
+I’d pay twice that if I had to, knowing what I know now about what hearing loss actually feels like day to day.

 David Chen